vargo96/fkg-mini-project-refinement/README.md

 - **Thing T**: Refined to direct sub-concepts and for each object property <img src="https://render.githubusercontent.com/render/math?math=r"> in the knowledge base <img src="https://render.githubusercontent.com/render/math?math=\exists r.">T
 - **Atomic concepts** <img src="https://render.githubusercontent.com/render/math?math=C">: Refined to direct sub-concepts and <img src="https://render.githubusercontent.com/render/math?math=C \sqcap ">T
 - **Existential restrictions**: Refined by refining the filler (one new refinement for each refinement of the filler)
-- **Intersection**: Refine the operands and add one new refinement for each refinement of the operands Refinement steps are pretty similar to the ones in this paper: [Hybrid Learning of Ontology Classes](https://jens-lehmann.org/files/2007/hybrid_learning.pdf)
+- **Intersection**: Refine the operands and add one new refinement for each refinement of the operands.
+  Refinement steps are pretty similar to the ones in this paper: [Hybrid Learning of Ontology Classes](https://jens-lehmann.org/files/2007/hybrid_learning.pdf)